autosit/autosit.github.io/_posts/2022-03-30-pmbm_powerful.md

 In the MSc thesis the focus should be on allowing the user to chose the right trade-off between run-time and performance.
 The following tasks are meant to support this goal.

-* Implement visualization tools for the PMBM filter.
+* Implement visualisation tools for the PMBM filter.
 * Implement solutions to bottlenecks in C, C++ or similar.
 * Develop additional heuristics to control the number of clusters, hypotheses etc.
 * Investigate whether it is possible to include a limited level of JPDA-style hypothesis merging.